tarql/tarql/README.md

       ...
     }

 In other words, the CSV file's contents are input into the query as a table of bindings.
-This allows manipulation of CSV data using SPARQL syntax, and in particular the generation of RDF using `CONSTRUCT` queries.
+This allows manipulation of CSV data using the full power of SPARQL 1.1 syntax, and in particular the generation of RDF using `CONSTRUCT` queries.
 See below for more examples.

 ## Command line